 - can perform biomass fractionation experiments in practice and can use the most relevant analytical methods and equipment for analysing and characterising the products.

-- demonstrate an understanding of societal, economical, and environmental effects of engineering solutions.
+- demonstrate an understanding of societal, economic, and environmental effects of engineering solutions.

 Structure of studies

-Two years full-time Master’s programme of 120 ECTS credits.
+Two years of full-time Master’s programme of 120 ECTS credits.

 - 65 cr major dependent studies

 Major or specialization fields